robbert-vdh/SignRank/README.markdown

 __1.2.1__

-> -   Finally moved to the new configuration format.
+> -   Finally moved to the new configuration format
+-   Hopefully fixed Permissions3

 __1.2__